 Tiny house is about economic freedom – about simple life without debt, and living large – minus a large house.
 It is a way of living free.
 Free from rent, from mortgage and from utility bills.
 It’s a homeowner’s prerogative to live in a house that can generate its own electricity, capture its own water, and be driven anywhere under the Sun.

-Most tiny homes are independent structures – some can be parked on land along with a larger home while others are parked on their own lot.
+Most tiny homes are designed as independent structures – some can be parked on land along with a larger home while others are parked on their own lot.
 A tiny house can be rented or owned.
 It can be built by the owner(s) at a very affordable price or can be purchased as ready to go home, with floor plan and all prerequisites configured.
-Tiny house can also be adapted from trailers or built from tiny house kit.
-Tiny house are available in all types of sizes, shapes, and form to enable simple living in a small space.
-Whatever your choice – tiny house movement is ready to welcome you.
+Tiny houses can also be adapted from trailers or built from tiny house kit.
+Tiny houses are available in all types of designs, sizes, and forms to enable simple living in a small space.
+Whatever your choice – the tiny house movement is ready to welcome you.

 What is the Tiny House Movement?

-The concept of affordable and energy efficient tiny homes has picked up tremendous momentum in the last decade or so.
-It seemed like a passing fad initially, but mainstreaming of tiny house into our cultural consciousness is now being seen as an architectural and social movement – tiny house movement – one of the biggest cultural phenomenon in the United States today.
+The concept of affordable and energy-efficient tiny homes has picked up tremendous momentum in the last decade or so.
+It seemed like a passing fad initially, but mainstreaming of tiny house into our cultural consciousness is now being seen as an architectural and social movement – tiny house movement – one of the biggest cultural phenomena in the United States today.

-People started building tiny homes during the Great Recession stemmed by the collapse of the real-estate market in the US in 2007-08 when many people lost their homes.
+People started building tiny homes during the Great Recession stemmed from the collapse of the real estate market in the US in 2007-08 when many people lost their homes.